-One area that our regulators are keen to make people aware of at the moment is the increased possibility of financial scams during the Brexit transition.
+One area that our regulators are keen to make people aware of at the moment is the increased possibility of financial scams for both your investments and pensions.
 Here are some tips:

 - beware of all unexpected calls, emails and text messages

 - a genuine bank or organisation will not ask for your PIN, full password or to move money to another account

 - never give out your personal or financial details unless it’s for a service you want to use, and where you trust the provider

 - don’t be pressured into acting quickly – a genuine bank or financial services firm won’t mind giving you time to think